Tips

 Ease back into work: (No reason behind this one.
 I’m taking it smooth.)

 “Schedule lots of fun stuff” is something Carla and I did on our current (6 days) trip to Tokyo.
-It was so much greater fun than previous journeys in which we did not have a great deal deliberate, and the days blurred into every other.
-That said, it’s essential to have some unstructured time, too, to wander around.
+It was much more fun than previous journeys in which we did not have a great deal deliberate, and the days blurred into every other.
+That said, having some unstructured time to wander around is also essential.

-See it, four choices you can make about which style of communication you can employ.
+See it, four choices about which communication style you can employ.
 These types are:

 direct aggression: bossy, arrogant, bulldozing, intolerant, opinionated, and overbearing